Archery for blind and partially sighted people

 Bus route: 156 towards Wimbledon.

-We are fortunate to have three professional instructors to give one-to-one coaching.
 All equipment is provided along with a tactile aiming guide and foot locater so that totally blind shooters can take meaningful part in the sport.

 Want to know more?